 The imaginary part W(r) of the complex meson-nucleus potential U(r) = V(r) + iW(r) is a measure for the absorption of the meson in the nuclear medium.
-Hereby r is the distance from the centre of the nucleus which serves as a production target for the short-lived meson as well as an absorber.
-The reduction of the meson flux in the nuclear target can be quantified by the transparency ratio defined as [139, 140]
+Hereby, r is the distance from the center of the nucleus which serves as a production target for the short-lived meson as well as an absorber.
+The reduction of the meson flux in the nuclear target can be quantified by the transparency ratio defined as (Hernandez and Oset 1992; Cabrera et al. 2004)